reinikai/markdown-templates/3 Resources/_templates/Meeting notes.md

 ## Meeting notes

-- *Take notes using to a note taking system, e.g. Outline.*
+- *Take notes using to a note-taking system, e.g., Outline.*

 ## Action points